 - Default Prevention (e.g., standards to help students maintain good account standing)

 Examples of private loan lenders:

 The alternative loan information we provide to students and parents is for their information in comparing loan options, and does not imply any particular endorsement or recommendation by LFCC regarding specific lenders.
-Please view the Code of Conduct for Educational Loans for more information on LFCC’s commitment to conducting ethical financial aid practices in the interest of students, and in compliance with applicable law.
-The Private Educational Loan Disclosures under the Types of Financial Aid section of LFCC’s Financial Aid web site provides additional facts regarding private educational loans.
+Please view the Code of Conduct for Educational Loans below for more information on LFCC’s commitment to conducting ethical financial aid practices in the interest of students, and in compliance with applicable law.
+The Private Educational Loan Disclosures below for additional facts regarding private educational loans.